RADAR is an acronym for RAdio

 Even instant-on police RADAR guns present some drawbacks to police.

-RADAR energy is quite wide in its dispersion (some European police speed RADAR waveforms of Gatso and Multanova are
+RADAR energy is quite wide in its dispersion (some European police RADAR waveforms of Gatso and Multanova are

 much narrower and low-powered and much harder to detect as a result)